 Reading features fiction, literary nonfiction, poetry, exposition, document, and procedural texts or pairs of texts, and focuses on identifying explicitly stated information, making complex inferences about themes, and comparing multiple texts on a variety of dimensions.

-Students with disabilities (SD) and English language learner (ELL) students are included using the same participation guidelines and with the same accommodations (as needed) in main NAEP.
+Students with disabilities (SD) and English learner (EL) students are included using the same participation guidelines and with the same accommodations (as needed) in main NAEP.

-Since 2004, accommodations have been provided to enable participation of more SD and ELL students.
+Since 2004, accommodations have been provided to enable participation of more SD and EL students.

 The inclusion and accommodation treatment is the same for main and for long-term trend assessments.

 |Administration|| Long-term trend is assessed every four years, throughout the school year: in October through December for 13-year-olds, January through March for 9-year-olds, and March through May for 17-year-olds.
 See the